Thomas Pynchon: 2000s

-In celebration of the 100th anniversary of George Orwell's birth, Pynchon wrote a new foreword to Orwell's celebrated dystopian novel Nineteen Eighty-Four.
+In celebration of the centenary of George Orwell's birth, Pynchon wrote a new foreword to Orwell's Nineteen Eighty-Four.
 The introduction presents a brief biography of Orwell as well as a reflection on some of the critical responses to Nineteen Eighty-Four.
 Pynchon also offers his own reflection in the introduction that "what is perhaps [most] important, indeed necessary, to a working prophet, is to be able to see deeper than most of us into the human soul."

-In July 2006, Amazon.com created a page showing an upcoming 992-page, untitled, Thomas Pynchon novel.
+In July 2006, Amazon created a page showing an upcoming 992-page, untitled Pynchon novel.
 A description of the soon-to-be published novel appeared on Amazon purporting to be written by Pynchon himself.
-The description was taken down, prompting speculation over its authenticity, but the blurb was soon back up along with the title of Pynchon's new novel Against the Day.
+The description was taken down, prompting speculation over its authenticity, but the blurb was soon back up along with the novel's title, Against the Day.

 Shortly before Against the Day was published, Pynchon's prose appeared in the program for "The Daily Show: Ten Fu@#ing Years (The Concert)", a retrospective on Jon Stewart's comedy-news broadcast The Daily Show.

 On December 6, 2006, Pynchon joined a campaign by many other major authors to clear Ian McEwan of plagiarism charges by sending a typewritten letter to his British publisher, which was published in the Daily Telegraph newspaper.

 Pynchon's 2009 YouTube promotional teaser for the novel Inherent Vice is the second time a recording of his voice has been released to mainstream outlets (the first being his appearances on The Simpsons).